ScootKit/scnx-docs/docs/custom-bot.md

 as you can also [do this directly on SCNX](./scnx/guilds/bots#change-profile) and get prompted to do so when your bot got created.

 The final step in the Developer Dashboard is to generate a token and copy it.
-To do so, scroll up and click on "Reset token" (still on the Bot page) and confirm your request in the modal.
+To do so, open the "Bot" page of your application and click on "Reset token" (still on the Bot page) and confirm your request in the modal.
 You might get asked to enter a 2FA-Code for your Discord-Account.

 Once done, please **copy the token of your bot**.
 You'll need it in the next step.